meltyourface/blank/posts/Rainbow/Esoteric-Rainbow-Colors-Rituals-Meditations-for-Personal-Growth/index.md

 **Violet**: Spirituality and Purification

-Spiritual Associations: Violet symbolizes spirituality, transformative energy, and purification.
+**Spiritual Associations**: Violet symbolizes spirituality, transformative energy, and purification.
 Associated with the crown chakra (Sahasrara), it connects individuals to the divine and universal consciousness.

 Rituals & Meditations: To tap into violet energy, deepen your spiritual practice through prayer, meditation, or studying sacred texts.
 Meditate on the crown chakra, envisioning a luminous violet light that extends upward, uniting you with the divine.